Phyllis Mark: Color alphabet

 Alongside her sculpture, Mark continued her early work in two dimensions.
 Important among these works was a series of visual poems executed in a pictorial alphabet.
 She created this visual language by pairing small, simple, visually distinct compositions, one for each letter of the alphabet, and transcribing poems and short phrases to their visual equivalent.
 The sequence of forms is difficult, nearly impossible to decode fluently back to the original (to guide the viewer she usually included the original text to one side or in the margins of the composition), but the repetition of common pronouns and prepositions is visually evident, and common letter groupings and patterns of the language introduce visual rhythms that structure the whole.

 Outdoor kinetic sculpture

-The earliest of Mark’s large metal sculptures, although not explicitly conceived for outdoor setting, were suitable for the outdoors, and several were so exhibited at the Elaine Benson Gallery, Bridgehampton, NY, first in 1974.
+The earliest of Mark's large metal sculptures, although not explicitly conceived for outdoor setting, were suitable for the outdoors, and several were so exhibited at the Elaine Benson Gallery, Bridgehampton, NY, first in 1974.
 Soon after, Mark began to actively explore the kinetic potential of outdoor siting.
-She completed and sited the earliest of these works, Wind Intervals, under the auspices of a non-profit artists’ collaborative active at that time, Artists Representing Environmental Arts (A.R.E.A.), and the New York City Department of Cultural Affairs.
-Wind Intervals stood on New York’s Roosevelt Island from 1976-1983.
+She completed and sited the earliest of these works, Wind Intervals, under the auspices of a non-profit artists' collaborative active at that time, Artists Representing Environmental Arts (A.R.E.A.), and the New York City Department of Cultural Affairs.
+Wind Intervals stood on New York's Roosevelt Island from 1976 to 1983.
 A late example of her large outdoor kinetic sculptures, Pyramid Butterfly, 1985, stood in Robert Moses Plaza, Fordham University at Lincoln Center, from spring 1985 to fall 1986.